shubhangighosh/High-Dimensional-Classification/README.md

 # High-Dimensional-Classification
-Results of different Machine Learning models on a high dimensional classification
+Results of different Machine Learning models on a high dimensional classification task